RedisLabs/redislabs-docs/content/kubernetes/security/manage_certificates.md

 #### Update certificates through the API

-Alternatively, you can also update the REC custom resource via the API:
+Alternatively, you can also update the REC certificates via the API:

 ```API
 PUT /v1/cluster/update_cert